LiMinggang/madedit-mod/README.txt

       1. wxWidgets-2.6.1 or higher with Unicode enabled
       2. Boost-1.33.0 or higher
       3. Boost.Xpressive latest version
+      4. Python 2.7 or higher
+      5. hunspell 1.3.3 or higher

 B. MS Windows (__WXMSW__):
    a.
 MinGW32/GNU C++ 3.x (wxDevCpp):
       Required Libraries to compile:
-      1. wxWidgets-2.6.1 or higher with Unicode enabled(wxWidgets-2.8.12 is recommanded)
+      1. wxWidgets-2.6.1 or higher with Unicode enabled(wxWidgets-2.8.12 is recommended, and apply patches) --enable-ipc
       2. Boost-1.33.0 or higher
       3. Boost.Xpressive latest version
       4. libunicows: it's optional under WinNT/XP, but required under Win98